Chloe V. Nichol

 With experience in trial, motions practice, mediation, and arbitration, Chloe is a skilled advocate both in and out of the courtroom.
 Recognizing the life-changing affect a family law matter will have, Chloe provides clear, thoughtful advice personalized to her client’s needs and goals.

-Chloe is licensed in Washington, Oregon, and California.
+Chloe is licensed in Washington, Oregon (currently inactive), and California.

 J.D.
 Seattle University